psteiger/LocationFetcher/README.md

 #### Creating your own logic to deal with the service: an example

-You can setup the activity or fragment you want to be location-aware as follows.
+If you need something more personalized, you can setup the activity or fragment you want to be location-aware as the follow example.

 First, we need to deal with service binding.